 COMPANIONS IN ENCLOSURE: Chaplin

-REASON FOR CAPTIVITY: After almost two decades (2000 – 2018) of rehabilitating cheetahs into the Okonjima Nature Reserve we have come to the conclusion that rehabilitation can be a successful tool in conserving cheetahs, that cheetahs - in the absence of a high density of competitive predators like leopards - are able to adapt to different environments and are able to learn how to survive in the wild and become sustainable hunters if sufficient prey is available.
-Unfortunately, the increasing numbers of higher level carnivores like leopards and brown hyenas due to the absence of human-wildlife-conflict in an enclosed ecosystem, makes the ONR a more and more unsuitable place in which cheetahs can thrive.
-For this reason Charly will remain in AfriCat’s care and act as species ambassadors.
+REASON FOR CAPTIVITY: After almost two decades (2000 – 2021) of rehabilitating cheetahs into the Okonjima Nature Reserve we have come to the conclusion that rehabilitation can be a successful tool in conserving cheetahs, that cheetahs - in the absence of a high density of competitive predators like leopards - are able to adapt to different environments and are able to learn how to survive in the wild and become sustainable hunters if sufficient prey is available.
+Unfortunately, the increasing numbers of higher level carnivores like leopards and brown hyenas due to the absence of human-wildlife-conflict in an enclosed ecosystem, makes the ONR an unsuitable place in which cheetahs can thrive.
+For this reason Charlie will remain in AfriCat’s care and act as species ambassadors.

-Charly is one of our cheetahs at AfriCat's Rehabilitation Centre.
+Charlie is one of our cheetahs at AfriCat's Carnivore Care Centre.

 In December 2017 AfriCat was called for help to relocate two juvenile cheetahs of about 12 – 18 months of age - from a farm south of the Waterberg Plateau that was experiencing severe livestock losses in the last couple of months.
-Accompanied by an office from the Ministry of Environment and Tourism (MET), Team AfriCat collected and transported the young cheetahs to Okonjima where they will receive a second chance in the wild.
+Accompanied by an office from the Ministry of Environment and Tourism (MET), Team AfriCat collected and transported the young cheetahs to Okonjima.

-The two females are presently placed at AfriCat’s Carnivore Care Center.
-The female cubs, called Charley and Chaplin, are placed together in a camp with Mundi, as we were hoping that they will bond with each other in the future.
-Being very skittish and rarely seen by the AfriCat team, the two sisters have become very relaxed and are regularly seen by guests and our environmental education groups.
+The two females are placed at AfriCat’s Carnivore Care Center.
+The female cubs, called Charlie and Chaplin, are in a 25ha enclosure.
+Being very skittish and rarely seen by the AfriCat team at first, the two sisters are now very relaxed and are regularly seen by guests and our Environmental Education groups.